United States Regiments & Batteries > New York > 133rd New York Infantry Regiment

 |

-Organized at New York City by the New York Metropolitan Police | |
+| Organized at New York City by the New York Metropolitan Police. | |

-September 24 | Mustered in on Staten Island under Colonel Leonard Currie, Lieutenant Colonel James Hopkins and Major Abraham Relay |
+| September 24 | The 133rd New York Infantry Regiment mustered in on Staten Island under the command of Colonel Leonard Currie, Lieutenant Colonel James Hopkins and Major Abraham Relay |

-October 8 | Left State for Washington, D.C. for duty in the Defenses of Washington, D. C. Attached to Abercrombie’s Division, Defenses of Washington, D.C. |
+| October 8 | Left New York for Washington, D.C. for duty in the Defenses of Washington, D. C. Attached to Abercrombie’s Division, Defenses of Washington, D.C. |

-November | Moved to New Orleans, La.
+| November | Moved to New Orleans, Louisiana.
 Attached to Grover’s Brigade, Banks’ New Orleans Expedition |

-December 17 | Occupation of Baton Rouge, La.
-Attached to Grover’s Division, Dept. of the Gulf |
+| December 17 | Occupation of Baton Rouge, Louisiana.
+Attached to Grover’s Division, Department of the Gulf |

 1863